makeabledk/laravel-factory-enhanced/readme.md

 ### Creating random translations

-For seeding a entire development environment it can be really useful with some random relations.
+For seeding an entire development environment it can be useful with random relations.

+Consider the following example from a real-life project:

 ```php
 $courses = Collection::times(5)->map(function () {